Divorce Representation in Murrieta, CA

 If you are considering filing for divorce, or if you have initiated the divorce process, it is to your benefit to consult with a skilled divorce attorney who practices in the California Courts.
 Our divorce attorneys in Murrieta are responsive, compassionate and extremely skilled in all matters of divorce, and our accomplished firm is recognized throughout the area courts as a high quality, professional divorce firm.

-Tate Law Group, APC will handle your legal matter with the compassion, dedication, and the skill necessary to ensure that it is addressed with your best interests protected.
+Attorney Sharon Tate, a Partner at The Grey Legal Group, APC, will handle your legal matter with the compassion, dedication, and the skill necessary to ensure that it is addressed with your best interests protected.
 Our firm can assist you with contested divorce, uncontested divorce, annulment, legal separation and mediation.
 We strive to protect our clients' rights and achieve their personal objectives.